By Charlie Lewis - July 2023

 How to Properly Use/Apply Trans Tape

 Though it has many uses, the following application guide focuses on using trans tape and athletic tape for chest binding.
+For a more detailed guide on how to use/apply trans tape, check out our tutorial article.

 Testing